VeganDelicious84CH/simpleGodotFPVsim/README.md

 Sketchfab.com
 Free3d.com
+3dwarehouse.sketchup.com
+Ripping 3D-Models using Renderdoc (can even rip 3D-footage from GoogleMaps)

+ToDo-Things
+_the motor sound is my toothbrush, just knew nothing better that moment _physics settings are surely improvable to feel more crisp like Liftoff.
+I'm not satisfied with the exponential trust.
+Maybe part of the issue is also how Godot recognizes my stick (when i pull it over to the half then Godot already gives the full "1" value as if it was pulled fully over)
+_now order in which you clear the gates does not matter.
+Maybe adding an option to set an order of the gates.

 Credts:

--the motor sound is my toothbrush - just knew nothing better that moment  / -the demo object Watchtower is "Watch Tower made of Wood" from Free3d by 3dHaupt / -the basic idea of creating FPV-movement in a free engine was inspired by Nathan Loopz who did this in Unity, like and subscribe him.
+-the demo object Watchtower is "Watch Tower made of Wood" from Free3d by 3dHaupt / -the basic idea of creating FPV-movement in a free engine was inspired by Nathan Loopz who did this in Unity, like and subscribe him.